eddycharly/terraform-provider-kops/docs/resources/cluster.md

 ### romana_networking_spec

-RomanaNetworkingSpec declares that we want Romana networking<br />Romana is deprecated as of kops 1.18 and removed as of kops 1.19.
+RomanaNetworkingSpec declares that we want Romana networking<br />Romana is deprecated as of kOps 1.18 and removed as of kOps 1.19.

 #### Argument Reference